 The property's border with Reeves Lane has an established beach hedgerow and parkland fence, with a mature Cedar tree on the corner.

 The gravelled driveway leads between the house and its outbuilding to garaging and a turning sweep to the rear, and provides ample parking for vehicles.
 The gardens principally lie to the west (rear) of the house and wrap around to the south, behind the neighbouring property's garden.
-It extends to 1.75 acres, or thereabouts, with formal lawns, a kitchen garden, former lawn tennis court and, forming the eastern boundary, an informal orchard and woodland garden.
+It extends to about 1.75 acres with formal lawns, a kitchen garden, former lawn tennis court and, forming the eastern boundary, an informal orchard and woodland garden.

 This area of woodland will be subject to a covenant precluding development, further details of which can be sought from the selling agents.
 For keen walkers, runners and riders, there is a public footpath and public bridleway close to (but not over) the property, accessed from Bottom Street, that cross the adjoining field to some lovely countryside.

 Occupying a delightful position on the edge of the village and combining fabulous views with a high degree of privacy, I was delightfully surprised by the accommodation and the 1.75 acres of gardens.
 Stone House and its outbuildings, offers great versatility.James Abbott